vierbergenlars/authserver/documentation/plugins.md

 Doctrine database migrations for a bundle are located in `Resources/migrations`.
 These are loaded automatically when migrations are run for the application.

+### Plugin events

+During the booting of the AppKernel, events are emitted to let plugins hook into the boot phase.
+As the container is not yet available during the boot phase, these events are handled by a separate event dispatcher.
+To subscribe to these events, let your Bundle class implement the `Symfony\Component\EventDispatcher\EventSubscriberInterface` interface.

+ * `App\Plugin\PluginEvents::INITIALIZE_BUNDLES`: Emitted after plugin bundles are located, but before bundles are registered in the kernel.
+This event can be used to modify the list of bundles to be loaded (for example, when a plugin is dependent on another bundle).
+Emits a `App\Plugin\Event\GetBundlesEvent`.
+ * `App\Plugin\PluginEvents::INITIALIZE_CONTAINER`: Emitted after the container has been initialized.
+  I don't know why it would be useful, as everything is already initialized at this point.
+Emits a `App\Plugin\Event\KernelEvent`.
+ * `App\Plugin\PluginEvents::CONTAINER_CONFIG`: Emitted when the container loads its configuration.
+  Use this event to inject extra configuration that needs to be available before the `Symfony\Component\DependencyInjection\Extension\PrependExtensionInterface::prepend()` method is called.
+It can also be used to let multiple bundles modify configurations that are dependent on order, and disallow adding new array keys in multiple configuration files (like `security.firewalls`).